Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Miami Stats and Trends

-- Miami has three wins against the spread in seven games this year.

-- This season, the Hurricanes are winless against the spread when entering a game as an underdog of 9 points or more.

-- Miami's games this season have gone over the point total three times in seven opportunities (42.9%).
+- Miami's games this year have gone over the total in three out of seven opportunities (42.9%).

 - When Miami puts up more than 19.6 points, it is 3-2 against the spread and 3-2 overall.